....................![]() |

 _____________________ FELDER'S FUNKY STUFF Green/Lazy/Cheapskate Garden page

-New Slow Gardening book is FINALLY OUT!
-For a short video on Slow Gardening click here
+Slow Gardening (R) For a short video on Slow Gardening click here

 THE TRUCK GARDEN Planted in1988 and driven over 500,000 miles _____________________